 8. Go on a hiking trip

-When my grandpa was in his 70’s, his knees started to give him a lot of trouble and he struggled with going up or down stairs.
+When my grandpa was in his 70’s, his knees started to give him a lot of trouble and he struggled with going up or downstairs.
 I always think of him when I’m on a hike and wondering why we do this to ourselves.
 It’s because one day we won’t be able to.
-And that’s not to say that you won’t be able to go on hiking trips in your 30’s (obviously!) but you might at well go on your first one as soon as you can.
+And that’s not to say that you won’t be able to go on hiking trips in your 30’s (obviously!) but you might as well go on your first one as soon as you can.
 I’ve even started looking into sites like Crow Survival to find out what I can about hiking, so I’m prepared for when this hiking trip actually happens.

 9. Really hang out with your parents